 This is typical of dogs that roll in poop or dead things.

 Instead of squirming around on their backs, then tend to try and rub the stuff on their shoulder and the side of their face.

-Why do dogs roll in dead stuff and poop
+But why do dogs roll in poop and other nasty-smelling stuff?

 You could argue that dogs roll in the urine of herbivores like rabbits or sheep in order to disguise their own scent as predators.